RF-KeyTA/KeyTA/src/keyta/tests/testcases/features.md

 - If the step has parameters the icon Values allows setting their values and also the return value

-- When the parameters are not set the icon Values is pink
+- If the parameters are not set the Values icon is pink

-- When the parameters are set the icon Values is blue
+- If the parameters are set the Values icon is blue

 - If the parameters are set and the called keyword changes, the current parameters and return value are deleted